Ne-Se-Chete/AppolicaIntern2024/README.md

 4. <del> To find better batteries and to buy a voltage regulator.<del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting to discuss the plan for the day.
 2. We fixed some bugs on the frontend.
 3. We tested the batteries and unfortunately they are too old and don't function as intended.